 Thomas Meier

-Thomas Meier joined Verve Ventures in January 2020.
-He previously gained experience working for the growth equity fund Yttrium (formerly Digital+ Partners), Fraunhofer Venture and Bain & Company in Munich, as well as having spent 6 months at Daimler in Tokyo.
-He studied industrial engineering at the Karlsruhe Institute of Technology (B.Sc.), Management & Technology (M.Sc.) at the Technical University of Munich and Strategic Management (MiM) at HEC Paris.
+Thomas Meier joined Verve Ventures in January 2020 and leads our Energy and Resources investment practice.
+Previously, he worked for a growth equity fund, Fraunhofer Venture and Bain & Company in Munich, and for Daimler in Tokyo.
+He studied Industrial Engineering at the Karlsruhe Institute of Technology (B.Sc.), Management and Technology (M.Sc.) at the TU Munich, and Strategic Management (MiM) at HEC Paris.

 Linked in Link